 Freestyle is an edge/line-based non-photorealistic (NPR) rendering engine.
 It relies on mesh data and Z-depth information to draw lines on selected edge types.
 Various line styles can be added to produce artistic ("hand drawn", "painted", etc.) or technical (hard line) looks.

-The two operating modes: Python Scripting and Parameter Editor -- allow a powerful diversity of line styles and results.
-Line styles such as Japanese big brush, cartoon, blueprint, thickness-with-depth are already pre-scripted in Python.
-The Parameter Editor mode allows intuitive editing of features such as dotted lines and easy setup of multiple line types and edge definitions.
+Freestyle can generate a powerful diversity of line styles and results.
+There are currently, two ways to define the way lines look; the first uses a series of parameter to create a Line Style This mode allows intuitive editing of features such as dotted lines and easy setup of multiple line types and edge definitions.
 On top of all of that, with line style modifiers, the sky is the limit!

 Activate Freestyle by thecheckbox.